 In ancient Iran those who harmed beavers had to pay a heavy fine of 60,000 dirhems and kill ten-thousand snakes and tortoises to compensate for their sin.

-On the other hand, the Avesta says that goddess Anahita ( on the right) wears a garment made of thirty beavers of fine color and fine quality.
+On the other hand, the Avesta says that goddess Anahita ( on the left) wears a garment made of thirty beavers of fine color and fine quality.
 This shows that the wealthy people used beaver fur for their clothes.

 Like ancient Iranians, Native Americans love beavers.
 They used beavers' flesh and fur.
 The Native Americans have named many places after beavers.
 For instance, Tamaqua, Pennsylvania, means "land of the beaver" in Iroquois.